fcantor/holberton-system_engineering-devops/0x07-networking_basics/README.md

 # 0x07.
 Networking basics #0

-Concepts discussed in this projects:
+Concepts discussed in this project:
 - OSI model
 - What is a LAN
 - What is a WAN